skills/write-javascript-actions/README.md

 </details>

 <details id=4>
-<summary><strong>:zap: Step 4: Create the JavaScript files for your action</strong></summary>
+<summary><strong> Step 4: Create the JavaScript files for your action</strong></summary>

-## Files? 🤔
+## Files

-Yes... files... plural.
 As you probably know, in JavaScript and other programming languages it is common to break your code into modules so that it is easier to read and maintain going forward.
 Since JavaScript actions are just programs written in JavaScript that run based on a specific trigger we are able to make our action code modular as well.

 To do so we will create two files.
 One of them will contain the logic to reach out to an external API and retrieve a joke for us, the other will call that module and print the joke to the actions console for us.
 We will be extending this functionality in our third and final action.